Bible translations into the languages of Russia

 Traditionally Russia used the Old Church Slavonic language and Slavonic Bible, and in the modern era Bible translations into Russian.
 The minority languages of Russia usually have a much more recent history, many of them having been commissioned or updated by the Institute for Bible Translation.

 Bible translations into the languages of Russia include:

+Ainu

 Avar

 The Bible is being translated into Avar language (North Caucasian) of the Caucasus by the Institute for Bible Translation.
 The first portion in Avar, John, was published in 1979, Mark followed in 1996, Luke and Acts in 2000, Proverbs in 2005, the complete New Testament in September 2008, and Genesis in 2011.
 Work on the Old Testament continues.

 Azerbaijani

 Bashkir

 N. Bobnikrov supervised a translation of the four gospels into Bashkir.
 This was published by the British and Foreign Bible Society in 1902.
 The Institute for Bible Translation is currently working on a new translation.
 The New Testament is almost ready to be published.